brucemack/brucemack.github.io/ampersand/index.md

            |         | \-----------------------------------------------------  3 Latitude of fix
            |         \-------------------------------------------------------  2 Data status (A=Valid position, V=navigation receiver warning)
            \-----------------------------------------------------------------  1 UTC time of fix

+## Synchronization of Audio with GPS Clock

+The audio quality of the VOTER system depends on synchronization of the audio sampling clocks across the network.
+A GPS or NTP reference clock is used to achieve this synchronization.

+The original Jim Dixon VOTER design used a 9.6 MHz oscillator as the master clock for the PIC microprocessor.
+This clock is divided down by an integer to obtain the 8kHz audio sampling clock.
+Because the PIC chip used in the design has an integrated ADC and DAC, the required analog-to-digital and digital-to-analog conversions can be performed by a timer-driven interrupt service routine (ISR) that runs on every 8 kHz "tick."

+The use of integrated ADC/DACs makes the hardware simpler, but it also limits the range of microcontrollers that can be used for this application.
+Furthermore, the integrated ADC/DACs tend to have lower performance specifications that modern CODECs designed specifically for audio applications.
+The most common integrated ADCs seem to have 12-bits of resolution, as compared to 16-bit for the CM108 used in other parts of the AllStar network.

+The ISR-driven sample clock architecture may also be limiting at higher audio rates.
+Digital audio systems usually address this problem using a direct-memory access (DMA) approach.

+Can the required audio synchronization be achieved using DMA transfer, possibly to an external CODEC?